 Applying putty and sanding …. finishing in general

 So I finally got it glued all together but I still needed to apply putty to smooth out cracks.
 The photo below shows how it looked just after applying putty.

 After a bit of sanding, it was ready to spray on a layer of undercoating.

-Next task was to clean up a keyboard.
+The next task was to clean up a keyboard.
 I’ve skipped chemical whitening this time.
 I was just too impatient so F-keys are still yellowish.

-Also, there are few accessories worth mentioning.
+Also, there are a few accessories worth mentioning.

 I’ve got these sweeties from Lotharek of course

-First one is a cased version of Ultra Satan.
+The first one is a cased version of Ultra Satan.

 Great device.
 It adds support for SD/MMC card storage.